-One of the most important credit card rules to follow is to make your credit card payment by the cutoff time on the due date.
-TImely payments not only help you avoid late payment penalties, they also help you build a good credit score.
-But to make your credit card payment on time, you have to know when the credit card bill is due, right?
+One of the most important credit card rules to follow is to make your credit card payment on time each month.
+Timely payments not only help you avoid late payment penalties, they also help you build a good credit score.
+But to make your credit card payment on time, you have to know when the credit card bill is due.

-Three Ways to Figure Out Your Credit Card Due Date
+Three Ways to Figure Out Your Credit Card's Due Date

-If you’ve created an online account to access your credit card account, you can login to verify your next payment due date.
-Once you've logged on, you can also schedule a payment for the future or make an immediate payment to be applied to your account right away.
+If you’ve created an online account to access your credit card account, you can also check your due date by logging in to verify the next payment's due date.
+Once you've logged on, you can also schedule a future payment or make an immediate payment to be applied to your account right away.

-You can also call the customer service number on the back of your credit card to confirm your due date.
+Your third option is to call the customer service number on the back of your credit card to confirm your due date.
 Your credit card issuer’s automated menu may have an option to give your due date without you having to speak to a representative.
-Similar to checking your due date online, you may have the option to schedule or make a payment by phone using your checking account and routing number.
+Similar to checking your due date online, you may have the option to schedule or make a payment by phone, using your checking account and routing number.

 Be Sure to Make Your Due Date

-If you have several credit cards with several credit card issuers, you’ll probably have varying due dates.
-You can typically call to have your due date changed, if you’d like to have your payments all due on the same day.
+If you have credit cards with several credit card issuers, you’ll probably have varying due dates.
+You can typically call to have your due date changed if you’d like to have your payments all due on the same day.
+Some banks allow you to change your due date online.
 That could make it easier to meet all your payments, but be aware of how it will affect your other bills and leftover spending money.

 Paying Before the Due Date

 You don't have to wait until the due date to make your payment.
-In fact, you should make your credit card payment before the due date so you have time to confirm your payment has posted to your account.
+In fact, you should make your credit card payment before the due date, as paying your bill early can improve your credit score.
+It also gives you time to confirm your payment has posted to your account.
 If there's an issue with your credit card payment, you'll have time to make it up and avoid late payment penalties.

 Frequently Asked Questions (FAQs)